the MAC:

 Food is not just ingesting sustenance,

-The MAC believes it is a learning and character building moment flush with community memories- how many other students across the college sector will have as many fun or interesting experiences eating
+The MAC believes it is a learning and character building moment flush with communal memories- how many other students across the college sector will have as many fun or interesting experiences eating with their peers.

-And it will certainly lessen the wasted time as students commiserate at the meal, after the meal, and during all kinds of activities, as they do on many a campus.
+And it will certainly lessen the wasted time that occurs as students commiserate about the quality of food at the meal, after the meal, and during all kinds of activities, as they do on many a campus.

 DORMS -